Fire lookout tower: Wooden towers

 Many fire lookout towers are simply cabs that have been fitted to large railroad water tank towers that are 30 to 60 ft high.
-One of the last wooden fire lookout towers in Southern California was the South Mount Hawkins Fire Lookou, in the Angeles National Forest.
+One of the last wooden fire lookout towers in Southern California was the South Mount Hawkins Fire Lookout, in the Angeles National Forest.
 A civilian effort is underway to rebuild the tower after its loss in the Curve Fire of September 2002.